 Other content types to consider are photography posts as well, that can also add some complexity.
 Do you want to do original photography in addition to the blog post that I kind detailed on the first point?

-That might go in a $2,000 or $3,000 range rather than $1,000 to $2,000 post for a high-quality post because you’re having to do that exclusive photoshoot that’s unique to it.
+That might go in the $4,000 to $6,000 range rather than a $1,500 to $3,000 post for a high-quality post because you’re having to do an exclusive photoshoot that’s unique to it.
 This requires a photo studio, shoot prep, and a talented photographer to make it stand out.

 What Do Interactives Cost?

 Finally, interactives are definitely a differentiated factor, and they take even more time to be done really well and are hard to paint a broad brush around.
 You can use some interactive frameworks that developers can leverage, but as most know, UX designers and developers are highly regarded and therefore hard to get a hold of.
 Because of that, supply and demand economic reality makes development work more expensive.

 On average, I would expect unique interactives that perform and rank to cost $9,000+ in 2022.

 But that cost also means that you stand out if you’re willing to invest in that time, a talented, experienced developer and also the right idea that stands out from that capacity.
 After the content creation side is the content distribution side.